 This is an increasingly important factor these days, as more and more potential customers use the internet to find you.
 If they come across a few bad reviews for “First Point Consultants Ltd” you could miss out on valuable new business.

-Protect your business by buying an ‘off the shelf’ company
+Protect your business by buying a company and keeping it dormant

 2. Preserving your limited company, if you are stopping trading for a period of time